Adam262/wikiviews/README.md

 {"error":"error: query for article param: Call_Of_the_wild did not return any results.
 Consider titlizing article param as Call_of_the_wild or Call_of_the_Wild."}
 ```

-This validation got complicated.
-A V2 would be to fall back on Wikipedia search, e.g.:
+This validation is a best effort for V1, but a V2 would be to fall back on Wikipedia search, e.g.:

 * Continue validate input article with simple checks, e.g, against forbidden characters
 * Pass it to the Pageviews endpoint
 * If the response is a 404, additionally pass the query to the Search endpoint
 * Return the top hit, thereby giving the user the option to requery with the correct title

-Although I found some edge cases, this approach would likely be less brittle than the API.

 ###### Invalid date